GPII/gpii-chrome-extension/README.md

     grunt build

+If you want to create a [crx](https://developer.chrome.com/extensions/crx) package to be distributed, run:

+    grunt buildPkg

+**Note that you need to use a [PEM](http://how2ssl.com/articles/working_with_pem_files/) file to sign the crx package with.
+This file needs to be called *key.pem* and needs to be placed into the top level folder of this repository.**

+## Testing

+Run:

+    node tests/all-tests.js

+More tests are coming soon. :)

+## Trying out the extension

+Requirements:
+* Google Chrome browser.
+You can download it [here](https://www.google.com/chrome/browser/desktop/).
+* The GPII running locally on your system.
+More information about how to install and run the GPII on your machine can be found [here](https://github.com/GPII/universal#installation).

 Follow these steps if you want to use the unpacked version of the extension:

 1. Visit *chrome://extensions* in your browser.
 Alternatively, open the Chrome menu by clicking the icon to the far right of the Omnibox; The menu's icon is three horizontal bars.
 Select *Extensions* under the *Tools* menu to open Chrome's extension settings.